ddvk/rmfakecloud/README.md

 ## Without patching the binary
 all needed artifacts are in `device/` folder

-Install a root CA on the device, you can use the ones inlcuded in this repo, but it's better you could generate your own
+Install a root CA on the device, you can use the `device/gencert.sh` script
 - generate a CA and host certificate for *.appspot.com []()
 - create the CA folder: `mkdir -p /usr/local/share/ca-certificates`
 - copy the CA.crt file to `/usr/local/share/ca-certificates` and run `update-ca-certificates`